 The Trinity River Vision Authority (TRVA), which oversees the project and coordinates the city, county, state, and federal agencies involved, was established in 2006.
-The project goals are: “[to] provide flood protection, urban revitalization, environmental cleanup, enhanced recreational opportunities and sustainable infrastructure improvements like new bridges and new/improved roads and trails.” (http://trinityrivervision.org/panther-island/project-goals/)
+In 2018, the project goals were listed as: “[to] provide flood protection, urban revitalization, environmental cleanup, enhanced recreational opportunities and sustainable infrastructure improvements like new bridges and new/improved roads and trails.” (http://trinityrivervision.org/panther-island/project-goals/, accessed May 6, 2018)

 The main elements of the project are:

 - Flood control infrastructure: a 1.5 mile bypass channel; three v-pier bridges over the bypass channel, for access to/from Panther Island; a new dam; three new flood gates; and valley water storage areas.